-When data is merged between FlexNet Manager Suite and ServiceNow, transform maps are used to map the data.
+When data is merged from FlexNet Manager Suite to ServiceNow, transform maps are used to map the data.
 For more information, refer to Transform Maps for ServiceNow Integration.

-When data is merged between ServiceNow and FlexNet Manager Suite, business adapters are used to map the data.
+When data is merged from ServiceNow to FlexNet Manager Suite, business adapters are used to map the data.
 For more information, refer to Business Adapter Mappings.